The Allure of Designer Dogs – A Mixed Breed Illusion

 There is a reason the majority of puppies produced by ethical preservation breeders are sold on a limited AKC registration.

 Limited registration is a foreign concept in the designer dog world.
-It means that dog should never be bred because his or her genes do not contribute to the betterment of the breed.
+It means that a dog should never be bred because his or her genes do not contribute to the betterment of the breed.

 Reputable purebred dog breeders make no claims about perfection because they know how genes and traits are passed from generation to generation.Deliberately breeding mixed breed dogs and calling them “designer“ makes you a con artist and your buyers, willing victims.

 2. The Mixed Breed Crapshoot